yalanyang/LRAPA_v0.1/docs/step0_preprocessing.md

 ## 0.3.
 Nanopore long-read RNA-seq

-LRAPA also accept Nanopore long-read RNA-seq for APA analysis.
-The raw Nanopore RNA-seq data (fast5) were first converted to BLOW5 files and then basecalled using Guppy to get fastq files.
+LRAPA also accepts Nanopore long-read RNA-seq data for APA analysis.
+The raw data (fast5) are first converted to BLOW5 files and then basecalled using Guppy to get fastq files.

-**For Nanopore cDNA RNA-seq data**, the fastq files were aligned using Minimap2 with parameters '-ax splice' for alignments against the genome
+**For Nanopore cDNA RNA-seq**, the fastq files are aligned using Minimap2 with parameters '-ax splice' for alignments against the genome

 ``` shell
 minimap2 -ax splice ref.genome.fa test.nanopore.cDNA.fastq | \